-Though it's not a human eye, and therefore less creepy, the scene of 5 losing his eye in the movie 9 is still pretty cringe-worthy.
-There were frayed wires and sparks coming from his empty socket, fer crissakes!
+Though it's not a human eye, and therefore less creepy, the scene of 5 losing his eye in the movie 9 is still pretty cringe-worthy, especially with the frayed wires and sparks coming out from his empty socket.

-And Cillian Murphy puts his thumbs in a guy's eyes in 28 Days Later.
+Cillian Murphy puts his thumbs in a guy's eyes in 28 Days Later.
 Not even a zombie; just a guy that he hates.
-Another less-gougey but still thoroughly squicky example was Frank looking up to shoo away a raven pecking at an Infected corpse dangling in the air and getting an eyeful of infectious Rage-blood.
+Another less-gougey example was Frank looking up to shoo away a raven pecking at an Infected corpse dangling in the air and getting an eyeful of infectious Rage-blood.

 Done again in 28 Weeks Later where, in a particularly horrifying case, an infected man mercilessly beats and then gouges out the eyes of a woman strapped into a hospital bed.
 A woman who is his wife.
 Who has just forgiven him for abandoning her during the crisis of the last film.
 And then inadvertently infected him with a kiss.